Cadavanaugh/Twitterbot/README.md

-# TwitterBot GUI
+# 🐦 TwitterBot GUI

-I made this program to make easier the creation of Twitter Bots.
-The graphical interface eases the process, with no need to write code.
+I originally coded Twitterbot to retweet all my friends' tweets that contained my name.
+Seeing the potential 📈 of the project I made a GUI that requests only the required information  needed to create a Twitter bot.
+Now everyone can have their own bot for  free 🤑.
+I believe 🙏 this will help marketing campaigns and companies advertisements.

-The program was written in **Python3** using Twitter's API v1.1 to gather the data and execute the actions.
+The program is written in **Python3** using Twitter's API v1.1 to gather the data and execute the actions.

-## Dependencies
+## 📚 Dependencies
 In order to the script run correctly you'll have to install two third-party modules:
 - Tweepy
 - PIL